Kirchoffs/rust-learning/README.md

 - Copy is always Clone, but Clone is not always Copy.
 Clone is more general than Copy.
 - A type can implement Copy if all of its components implement Copy.

+## Crate & Package
+From `The Rust Programming Language`:

+#### Crate
+- A crate is the smallest amount of code that the Rust compiler considers at a time.
+- A crate can come in one of two forms: a binary crate or a library crate.
+Binary crates are programs you can compile to an executable that you can run, such as a command-line program or a server.
+Each must have a function called main that defines what happens when the executable runs.
+All the crates we’ve created so far have been binary crates.
+- Library crates don’t have a main function, and they don’t compile to an executable.
+Instead, they define functionality intended to be shared with multiple projects.
+For example, the rand crate we used provides functionality that generates random numbers.
+Most of the time when Rustaceans say “crate”, they mean library crate, and they use “crate” interchangeably with the general programming concept of a “library".

+#### Package
+- A package is a bundle of one or more crates that provides a set of functionality.
+A package contains a Cargo.toml file that describes how to build those crates.
+- A package can contain as many binary crates as you like, but at most only one library crate.
+A package must contain at least one crate, whether that’s a library or binary crate.
+- Cargo follows a convention that `src/main.rs` is the crate root of a binary crate with the same name as the package.
+Likewise, Cargo knows that if the package directory contains `src/lib.rs`, the package contains a library crate with the same name as the package, and `src/lib.rs` is its crate root.
+Cargo passes the __crate root files__ to rustc to build the library or binary.
+- A binary (application) package can have multiple binary crates by placing files in the `src/bin` directory: each file will be a separate binary crate.
+- A library package can only have one library crate.